Gibraltar Defence Police

 The Gibraltar Defence Police (GDP) is a civil police force which provides a policing and security service for the Ministry of Defence in Gibraltar.
 Prior to 17 December 2009 it was known as the Gibraltar Services Police (GSP).

 Overview

 The Gibraltar Defence Police is one of three civilian police forces within the UK Ministry of Defence.
 Officers are sworn under the Police Act of the Laws of Gibraltar.
-The Chief of Police is currently Rob Allen.
+The Chief of Police is currently John McVea.
 An independent civilian police force which also provides civilian unarmed guards, the Chief of Police is responsible to the Commander, British Forces Gibraltar.

 Structure

-In 2020, the strength of the force was: one chief of police, one deputy chief of police, two chief inspectors, five inspectors, 14 sergeants, 72 constables, together with civilian support staff and uniformed guards.
+In 2020, the strength of the force was said to be: one chief of police, one deputy chief of police, two chief inspectors, five inspectors, 14 sergeants, 72 constables, together with civilian support staff and uniformed guards.

+As of 2023, the total strength of the force was said to be about 100 officers.

 Headquarters

 Since 2016 the GDP has shared a purpose-built headquarters with the British Armed Forces Joint Provost and Security Unit (JPSU) (military police) at HM Naval Base Gibraltar.